thacherT1D/webdevstuff/Q4/learning-path/00-programming-fundamentals.desc.md

 If you have met the Standard, and want an extra challenge, consider doing the exercise marked "Stretch".

 NOTE: there' a time associated with the exercises below.
 Create each solution on a branch, and then burn-and-build in order to get your time faster.
+Repetition is the key to **fluency**

 ### Get warmed up